tomquist/ReverseJson/README.md

 ```

 ### Any
 The type "any" allows to support multiple value types at the same place.
-To describe which types are allows, use the "of" property.
+To describe which types are allowed, use the "of" property.
 Optionally you can add the "name" property to override the auto-generated name when converting the model to code.
 E.g.
 ```json
 {
     "type": "any",